-She said the Blewett scholarship will go a long way to pay tuition costs at the University of Iowa, while still leaving money left over to care for her children.
+She said the Blewett scholarship will go a long way to pay tuition costs at the University of Idaho, while still leaving money left over to care for her children.

 "It's a great honor," Kerby said.
 "The future is bright and promising."